myvaporwallet/ethereum-lists/README.md

 ##### Information (all optional except for name, symbol, address, decimals):

 - `name`: Contract name
-- `address`: Ethereum (or other chain) address of a contract.
+- `address`: Vapory (or other chain) address of a contract.
 - `comment`: Any notes or comment about the contract
 - `abi`: The contract abi

 Please make sure that you name the files by its address.
-You can see examples [here](https://github.com/MyEtherWallet/ethereum-lists/tree/master/src/contracts): https://github.com/MyEtherWallet/ethereum-lists/tree/master/src/tokens
+You can see examples [here](https://github.com/MyVaporWallet/vapory-lists/tree/master/src/contracts): https://github.com/MyVaporWallet/vapory-lists/tree/master/src/tokens

 ## Tokens